 - Create content that helps to answer users’ search queries, engages users, and encourages them to share.

 - Be unique and provide value to the reader.

 Meta Keywords Tag

-What: As of 2009 Google announced that its search engine no longer used the meta keyword tag field as a web ranking search factor.
+This is an outdated tactic and is no longer necessary or relevant.
+As of 2009, Google announced that its search engine no longer used the meta keyword tag field as a web ranking search factor.
 Previously, Google’s algorithm included the meta keyword field as a ranking factor.
 As time went on people began stuffing keywords into the meta keyword field that had nothing to do with the content of the page.
 Searchers were being served irrelevant pages to their queries, which provided a poor user experience on Google’s Search Engine.

 For SEO best practices make sure you have the following:

 - Optimized title tag and meta description

 - Write relevant quality main content in the main body section

 Going through all the SEO best practices is worth the effort as Google may reward all your hard work with page one rankings and organic traffic to your site that could last for years.
 This traffic is valuable and the real estate on page one of Google is highly coveted, so the more effort you put into creating quality content, the better results you’ll have.